SaadatMilad1792/FABRIC/.ipynb_checkpoints/README-checkpoint.md

 | process    | maxWorker                 | Maximum number of workers (Only when parallelProc is set to True)                       |
 | process    | featExtr                  | Enables or disables feature extraction on the data frame                                |
 | process    | debuggingMode             | Limits the size of input files to a single `.bsf` file for debugging                    |

+**NOTE:** FABRIC leverages parallelism to optimize performance.
+However, it’s essential to find the right balance in CPU allocation; having too few CPUs can be as detrimental as having too many due to the communication overhead between them.
+Carefully choose the `maxWorker` value to enhance stability.
+For an optimal experience, regularly monitor the `output.log` file to ensure that `.bsf` files are being loaded concurrently while others are processed.
+If you observe a high number of files loading but only a few marked as `DONE`, consider adjusting the `maxWorkers`.
+This hyperparameter is specific to your system configuration, so optimizing it is your responsibility as the user.

 ### FABRIC Processing Tools